Mike Squires (musician): Loaded (2002, 2006, 2008–present)

 As it is looking, we will be recording it in August and thus begins Loaded Mach III!'

 In August, it was announced that the group were to record their new album with producer Terry Date, whose production credits include albums by Soundgarden, Pantera and Deftones among others.

 On September 2, it was announced that the album was completed and that the group were looking for a label.
 McKagan also stated that it was Date that approached the group about producing their new album.

 Alien Crime Syndicate (2002–2003)

 After Alien Crime Syndicate regrouped, Squires successfully auditioned for the position of second guitarist.
 They recorded the album XL from Coast to Coast in 2002 released through Nabil Ayers' label The Control Group (which was then picked up and released by V2).
 The album featured a Japanese bonus track cover off Elton John's "Don't Go Breaking My Heart" recorded with Duff McKagan and Kim Warnick, and toured in support of the album.
 Squires left the band sometime before the recording of Ten Songs in the Key of Betrayal.

 Ugly Kid Joe (2022)

-Squires filled the position of second guitar for the 2022 European tour of the Spring and early Summer legs.
-There are plans for him to continue in that role in the Fall for more UK dates.
+Squires filled in for Ugly Kid Joe's rhythm guitarist Dave Fortman for the 2022 European tour of the spring and early summer legs, in support of its fifth album Rad Wings of Destiny, but switched to bass guitar in place of Cordell Crockett since 2023 when Fortman himself returned to the band for North American leg of the tour that year only to be filled in for afterwards by Ghost guitarist Chris Catalyst.